 With beach and pool weather fast approaching, it’s time to look over your swimsuit collection.
 Whether you’re sticking with what’s already in your wardrobe or treating yourself to something new this season, make sure your swimsuit stays vibrant all summer by caring for it properly.
 It’s easy to keep your bathing suit looking its best—especially when you choose one made from chlorine-resistant fabric.
 We’ve put together some care tips for swimwear, along with our picks for the sturdiest one-piece swimsuits and tankinis.

-The easiest way to prevent your swimsuit from fading is to choose one made from chlorine-resistant fabric.
-Look for a blend of nylon and Lycra® Xtra Life™ spandex, which wears 10 times longer on average than regular spandex.
+Chlorine-Resistant Fabric helps resist against fiber breakage.
+This prevents bagging and sagging in our Chlorine-Resistant swimwear.
+You should look for a blend of nylon and Lycra® Xtra Life™ spandex, which wears 10 times longer on average than regular spandex.
 This material is designed to retain its shape and structural integrity even after repeated wear and washing.
 It also provides UPF 50 for covered areas.

 Chlorine-Resistant One-Piece Swimwear